 FLORIDA: CHOOSING THE FUTURE challenges viewers to grapple with tough decisions in government policy, business development, education and citizen involvement – decisions that offer no simple “right answer” – but that must be decided now if Florida is to thrive in the 21st century.
 The moderator, distinguished legal scholar Professor Arthur R. Miller, guides a lively discussion with a panel of state leaders in business, education, politics and media through a scenario that, as it unfolds, reveals the dilemmas, the choices and the decision-making processes confronting all Floridians as we try to shape the state’s future.

 Since 2005, FLORIDA’S KIDS & ALCOHOL has addressed the issue of underage drinking in the state of Florida.
 The town hall series provides an in-depth discussion with parents, teachers, officials, and youth on the harmful effects.
 Designed to increase community awareness, the yearly discussion includes ideas for preventing youth from using alcohol.
-Learn More
+More

-WEDU’s Immunization series answers frequently asked questions, including Why are immunizations important and are they safe?" and addresses conflicting information about vaccinations online and in the media.
-Learn More
+WEDU’s Immunization series answers frequently asked questions, including Why are immunizations important and are they safe?” and addresses conflicting information about vaccinations online and in the media.
+More

 KIDS IN THE ARTS provides an insider’s look at the Florida Studio Theater’s 2008 Young Playwrights Festival, and the moving performances and inspiring stories of the young playwrights themselves who tell us firsthand the changes they have experienced through their participation and witnessing their written word come to life.
-Learn More
+More

 Memories of the March is an online collection of local stories and memories about The March.
 Experience history from those who lived it.
 WEDU and public broadcasters nationwide have created an online collection of eyewitness accounts of the March on Washington.
-Learn More
+More

 During RESPITE CARE: A CAREGIVING TOWN HALL MEETING, hosted by Cathy Unruh, approximately 100 community members, professionals and caregivers joined in a live-to-tape discussion to examine respite care needs and issues.
 WEDU delivers answers, solutions, “best-practices” and resources about respite care in our local community.
-Learn More
+More

-The Uninsured: Help and Hope
+Uninsured: Help and Hope

 Health insurance is a proposition of risk.
 Some choose to be insured because they want to avoid the potential financial catastrophe that comes with a serious health event.
 For others, however, there really is no choice at all.
 They simply can’t afford private health insurance.
 That group, often referred to as the “working poor,” is the focus of THE UNINSURED: HELP AND HOPE.
 The one-hour program looks at the struggles of everyday residents on the west coast of Florida caught in the middle of America’s health insurance crisis.

 The Be More Awards were created to pay tribute to the many unsung heroes in the community served by WEDU – the area’s leading PBS station and public media company.
 Each year, this multifaceted program celebrates the human spirit and showcases the best work by nonprofit organizations, the individuals that support them – and WEDU.
-Learn More
+More